 Higher rippling potential ------------------------> Less Rippling potential

 The thicker the gel, the less rippling potential, but the firmer and less natural the breast.
-So in the case of gel thickness, when most women don’t have to worry about rippling in their textured silicone implants, more is not always better.
+So in the case of gel thickness, more is not always better as like everything else in life its a tradeoff.

 Silicone Implant Shape

 Then there are round and anatomic shaped implants.
 Each patient will have their own view on these and it has a lot to do with their age range, demographics and desired result.
 The vast majority of breast augmentation patients want full round, cleavage and therefore they would be disappointed with an anatomic shape.
-If you desire a more discreet look of silicone breast forms they may be a consideration, but they only come in thickest gel condemning you to a firm less natural feeling breast, when a lower profile round silicone implant can still give the natural teardrop shape, but more natural feel.
+If you desire a more discreet look an anatomic shaped device may be a consideration, but they only come in thickest gel, condemning you to a very firm, less natural, feeling breast, and must have a textured shell to prevent rotation, thereby introducing a unique risk of developing ALCL, a very rare type of lymphoma associated with textured implant shells.
+A conservative, lower profile, round silicone implant can also give the natural teardrop shape, but with a more natural feel and smooth shell to avoid ALCL risk.
+Lastly, studies indicate no difference in appearance between a properly sized anatomic and conservative profile round device, as has been Dr. Feldman's experience.

 Smooth vs. Textured Shell

 Ultimately, no breast implant manufacturer has proven that their device looks or feels better once implanted despite all the marketing hype.
 Anytime there are many choices, it is because they all have positives and negatives.
-The implant manufacturers prey on the unknowing consumer to pick a device with flashy advertising, or the “newer is always better” marketing campaign strategy.
+The implant manufacturers prey on the unknowing consumer to pick a device with flashy advertising marketing campaign strategy.

 I make specific recommendations to each and every of the 500+ augmentation patients I see annually based on: 1) dimensional planning 2) expressed goals 3) amount and quality of tissue to hide the implant.